General Interest Charge (GIC)

 Tax treatment of GIC

-Tax Deduction: You can claim a tax deduction for the GIC incurred in the same year it accrues.
+You can claim a tax deduction for the GIC incurred in the same year it accrue, for income years up to the year ending 30 June 2025.
 This means you can reduce your taxable income by the amount of GIC, potentially lowering your overall tax liability.
+However, starting 1 July 2025, GIC will no longer be tax deductible.

-If you find yourself in a situation where you have incurred General Interest Charge (GIC) due to late payment of debts, you have the option to request a partial or full remission of the GIC.
+If you find yourself in a situation where you have incurred General Interest Charge (GIC) due to late payment of debts, you have the option to request a partial or full remission of the GIC from the ATO.

 This request can be made if you face extenuating circumstances, which may include: